 Always an individualist and never part of the the Poetry Establishment in Scotland, Graham Fulton is renowned for his intense, energetic and entertaining readings, and has read his poetry live from Barlinnie Prison in Glasgow, Scotland, to Los Angeles in California.

 Recent major collections include Open Plan, Full Scottish Breakfast and Upside Down Heart.
-His latest publications are Reclaimed Land from The Grimsay Press, and The Universe is a Silly Place from Controlled Explosion Press.
+His latest publications are Reclaimed Land from The Grimsay Press, The Universe is a Silly Place from Controlled Explosion Press, One Day in the Life of Jimmy Denisovich from Smokestack Books.

-Graham will be a judge at the Scottish Poetry Slam Championships which is being held at Oran Mor on March 16th 2014, and he's been commissioned to write poems for a future publication called Glasgow Pub Dogs which is to be published this year by Freight Books.
+Graham's been commissioned to write poems for a future publication called Pub Dogs of Glasgow which is to be published this year by Freight Books.

 "My poetry is about people.
 I am particularly interested in observations of 'normal' life, often beginning with a humdrum detail or incident and working outwards".